mochan-tk/vf_techbookfest8-en/review-starter/chapxx-magistralla.md

 ## in conclusion
 Voiceflow has other features to increase engagement, including:

--Use user specific information in User category "user info" in Blocks menu -Link externally with the Advanced category "Integrations" in the Blocks menu
+- Use user specific information in User category "user info" in Blocks menu
+- Link externally with the Advanced category "Integrations" in the Blocks menu

 Let's enjoy the skill development that allows users to think and use them with attachment.